aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 ```
 4. Click **Save** and queue up a new build to see test run as part of the build

-Your YAML file should now look like:
+Your YML file should now look like:
 ![finalyaml](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-final-yaml.PNG)
   </p>
 </detail>